 Under the PHO order, the powers delegated to the WorkSafeBC prevention officers will be limited to serving a closure order on a business with a known COVID-19 outbreak.
 The closure order will be in effect for a period of 10 days or more, as prescribed by the health authority’s medical health officer on a case-by-case basis, and served by WorkSafeBC officers when directed to do so by a provincial medical health officer.

-Public Health may conduct an on-site inspection prior to ordering the closure of a workplace.
+Public Health may conduct an on-site inspection prior to ordering the closure of a workplace, however in most cases they do not.
 This may be carried out by a WorkSafeBC prevention officer or an Environmental Health Officer.
 This may include physical site inspection, interviews of employees, and a review of the employer’s COVID-19 Safety Plan.
-If you are the subject of an inspection, we recommend being open and sharing your COVID-19 Safety Plan to highlight the safety measures in place that prevent transmission in the workplace.
+If you are the subject of an inspection, we recommend being open and sharing your COVID-19 Safety Plan to really highlight the safety measures in place that prevent transmission in the workplace.
 We also recommend that you seek professional advice at this stage as soon as possible.
+Based on the experience of some of our clients and colleagues, it is more likely that once a Covid-19 case is reported by an employee, an officer will interview them regarding conditions at the workplace, and the officer will also contact the employer to ask questions and potentially request their Covid Safety Plan.

-Once the investigation completed a Medical Health Officer will make the final decision on whether the circumstances warrant closure.
+Once the investigation completed, a Medical Health Officer will make the final decision on whether the circumstances warrant closure.
 We note again that an order may be issued to prevent transmission and to allow time for the workplace to update its COVID-19 Safety Plan.
+Sometimes this decision will be communicated by phone to the employer prior to service of the Order on the premise.
+If you get notified and don’t believe a proper investigation was conducted or the case doesn’t expose any other employees, seek advice right away.
+There may be a small window to push back before the closure order is actually delivered.

 Once the decision has been made, the WorkSafeBC prevention officers have been delegated to serve notice of the closure order.
-At this stage, the Officer has no discretion to cancel the order.
+At this stage, the Officer has no discretion to cancel the order or make any major changes to the Order.
 However, the officer can determine whether any individuals will be permitted to remain at the workplace during a closure.
 So it will serve employers to consider these issues carefully with WorkSafeBC to determine if certain employees can remain at work or certain departments can safely remain open without risk of further transmission.

 Recommendations for Employers